 It is possible to allow lots of coffee residue to pass so the coffee should be ground to as big as possible.

-Unfortunately, steel filter pistons is also the disadvantage of the French press.
+Unfortunately, steel filter pistons are also the disadvantage of the French press.
 This method of preparation is quite “envy” with pureed coffee.

 The coffee sediment can pass through the refined filter in the French Press.
 The more pureed the ground coffee, the more “ephemeral” is in the cup, or you may make the mistake of grinding the coffee beans too big so that the coffee does not give off its full flavor.